ibm-cloud-architecture/refarch-privatecloud/CloudFoundryInstall/InstallCloudFoundryOnPrem.md

 export BOSH_INIT_LOG_LEVEL=DEBUG
 bosh-init deploy /data/gen-vmware_micro_boshinit.yml
 ```

+It is not uncommon for the director VM disk creation to fail with a timeout.
+Normally disk creation happens in a relatively short time, e.g., about 10 seconds.
+If you see disk creation taking a long time as indicated by many dots in the stdout log, then there is a problem.
+The root cause of this problem is that the vmware_user specified for admin access the the CF cluster must also have read to vCenter in order to monitor the status of the disk deployment.

 # Using CloudFoundry
 1. First, you much install the CloudFoundry client (cf) version 6.13 https://github.com/cloudfoundry/cli/releases/tag/v6.13.0